Nexmo/station/_partials/reusable/link-facebook-to-nexmo.md

 ## Link your Facebook Page to your Nexmo account

-Next you'll need to link your Facebook Page to your Nexmo account.
-This will allow Nexmo to handle the inbound messages and allow you to send messages from the Nexmo Messages API.
+Linking your Facebook page to your Nexmo account allows Nexmo to handle inbound messages and enables you to send messages from the Nexmo Messages API.

 > **IMPORTANT:** This process needs to be authenticated by JWT.
 The JWT generated in this case can be based on any Application ID in your account, as this JWT is only used to authenticate the linking process, and it not used to authenticate application-specific API calls.